Basic Configuration Server to Avoid Hardcoding in iOS Applications

 Database

-I will start with data.
-MariaDB is open source and installation instructions as well as binaries can be found on its website.
-However, installing it on macOS is very easy with brew:
+I will start with the data.
+MariaDB is open source, and installation instructions, as well as binaries, can be found on its official website.
+However, installing it on macOS is very easy using Homebrew:

 brew install mariadb